adriangohjw/adriangohjw/_blogs/2024-05-09-fixing-oom-out-of-memory-when-generating-sitemap.md

 [To generate the sitemap](https://github.com/kjvarga/sitemap_generator), we need to list all the URLs to be included.

 Here’s a snippet of code used to generate the sitemap.
-When we run this code, the application loads all records into memory.
-(Modified for simplicity and confidentiality purposes)
+When we run this code, the application <b>loads all records into memory</b>. <i>(Modified for simplicity and confidentiality purposes)</i>
 ```ruby
 # BEFORE
 CompanyInterviewQuestion